 - Everyday Purchase: Up to 9 calendar days

 - Hotel or Travel: Up to 15 calendar days

 - Rental Car: Up to 30 calendar days

 - Avoid problematic vendors

-- Gas Stations including Circle K and QuikTrip have longer and higher pending gas holds than others.
+- Some gas stations (including Circle K and QuikTrip) have longer and higher pending gas holds than others.

-- By paying inside, you will avoid the pending holds being placed on your account.
+- By paying inside, you''l avoid the pending holds being placed on your account.

-Important to Note: If a debit card transaction was declined, but you are still seeing it pending on your Branch card, you will want to reach out to the merchant to make sure that this was declined and see if they can release those funds to you.
-If the merchant says they have released funds, most of the time you will see this pending transaction be canceled in one to three business days.
+Important to Note: If a debit card transaction was declined, but you still seeing it's pending on your Branch card, please reach out to the merchant to make sure that this was declined and see if they can release those funds to you.
+If the merchant says they have released funds, most of the time you'll see this pending transaction be canceled in one to three business days.